open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 As with many big tasks, it makes sense to break them into smaller pieces.
 For applications, this usually means splitting your application into multiple separate components.

-Once you start doing that you will notice that you will have a lot of individual pieces in your hand and that it can be tough to keep an overview of all these moving parts.
+Once you start doing that you will notice that you have a lot of individual pieces in your hands, and that it can be tough to keep an overview of all these moving parts.

 To solve this we have been recommending [storybook](http://storybook.org) since quite some time.

-The support for web components has always been good (via `@storybook/polymer`) and have gotten even better with the recently added `@storybook/web-components`.
+The support for web components has always been good (via `@storybook/polymer`), and it got even better with the recently added `@storybook/web-components`.

 There are however some parts in storybook which are not fine-tuned for developing web components (the open-wc way).